Low porosity? How can you recognize low porosity in your hair?

 The innermost part of the hair (Medulla) shaft is sometimes missing in fine or naturally blonde hair.

-Low porosity hair consists of overlapping scales with a tightly bound cuticle layer that is flattened.
+Low porosity hair features overlapping scales with a tightly bound, flattened cuticle layer.
 In particular, this hair structure prevents moisture from entering the hair shaft.
 This results in product buildup and reduces the effectiveness of the hair treatment.

 Note: Genetics and Hair structure are the natural factors that cause porosity in hair.